Catherine22/MyView/README.md

   - [x] Add headers
   - [x] Add footers (in this case, showing a ProgressBar) to load more items when it reaches the end.

   > **Note:**
-  > 1. Requesting split data from your server many times, and scroll to download next group of data to fill in ListView.
+  > Requesting split data from your server many times, and scroll to download next group of data to fill in ListView.
-  > 2. Request fewer items at a time so that users don't download the whole data, they just download what the see.And your server queries database more efficient.
+  > Request fewer items at a time so that users don't download the whole data, they just download what the see.
+  And it's friendly if you need to show data with different pages.
-  > 3. Using Universal-Image-Loader, Volley and others libraries to load images.
+  > Using Universal-Image-Loader, Fresco, and others libraries to load images.
   - [x] Pull to refresh with SwipeRefreshLayout
   - [RefreshableListFragment]